mikependon/RepoDB.NET/pages/home.md

 ### Why use RepoDB?

 The main goal is to improve the things and simplify your development experiences when working with data access technology in .NET ecosystem.
-We would like you to have an easy access to the underlying data store capability while maintaining the good programming coding standards.
+We would like you to have an easy access to the underlying database capability while maintaining the good programming coding standards and practices.

 If you are to use a full-fledged macro-ORM, you are most likely be abstracted by the framework itself.
-Though they are more richer in operations, but those operations are limiting you to touch and maximize the power of the underlying datasource being in-used.
+Though they are more richer in operations, but those operations are limiting you to touch and maximize the power of the underlying database being in-used.

 On the other hand, if you are to use a bare-metal micro-ORM, there are tendencies that most of your implementation will be verbose and are all text-based (SQLs).
 Even though you have a lot control with this, but it is quite tedious and is not practical in most cases.